-Instead, Donna just drains the rest of her champagne to drown all the pieces of her broken heart.
-Almost in spite of herself, Donna gazes around at all the couples, all of them intimately happy and kissing in the New Year.
+Instead, Donna just drains the rest of her champagne.
+In spite of herself, Donna gazes at all the couples, all of them intimately happy and kissing in the New Year.
 She asks for yet another glass of booze, and it’s only then that some of her co-workers quit sucking face long enough to remember she still exists and wish her a Happy New Year.

 “Oh, no,” she says cheerfully.
 “I don’t need your pity.”